RRArny/wxfetch/README.md

 Wxfetch is written in Rust.
 In order to build it, run `cargo build` for a debug build, for a production build run `cargo build --release`.
 This will generate a binary file within the `target` directory in the `debug` and `release` subdirectories respectively.

 For working on Wxfetch this repository includes a bacon configuration.
 Run `bacon` to have a variety of jobs at your disposal. `bacon clippy` (or using the 'c' key) will run the clippy linter at a pedantic level. `bacon test` (or 't') will run the unit tests. `bacon tarpaulin` (or 'alt-t') will calculate the code coverage using the `tarpaulin` plugin.
-You can install bacon using `cargo install bacon`.
+You can install bacon using `cargo install bacon` and tarpaulin with `cargo install cargo-tarpaulin`.

 # Contributing